Chinmaya-Kausik/scala_knots/README.md

 # Scala_Knots

-Implementing various link algorithms in scala, starting with obtaining the Standard and Generalized Seifert Matrices of a colored link from its braid description.
+Implementing various link algorithms in scala, starting with obtaining the standard and generalized Seifert Matrices of a colored link from its braid description.

 ## Instructions